Terminology for keywords and phrases used by manufacturing industry

 Alkaline – A PH reading greater than 7.0.
 Also, see caustic.

-Auditing – On-site verification activity, such as inspection or examination, of a process or quality system, to ensure compliance to requirements.
+Auditing – On-site verification activity, such as inspection or examination, of a process or quality system to ensure compliance with requirements.

-Bacteria – Organisms that live in the air, soil, and water that can affect the metal cutting fluid; typically only visible under a microscopic inspection individually.
+Bacteria – Organisms that live in the air, soil, and water can affect the metal cutting fluid, typically only visible under a microscopic inspection individually.